-Additionally, in today’s increasingly “green-conscious” society, the cleaner points out it is, “leading the way in the search for new environmentally friendly practices, such as its use of biodegradable plastic bags and hanger recycling program.
+Additionally, in today’s increasingly “green-conscious” society, the cleaner points out it is, “leading the way in the search for new environmentally friendly practices, such as its use of recyclable plastic bags and hanger recycling program.

 Pinkey went through ZIPS own 6-week drycleaning training course, he notes over the phone, and looks forward to running his own business, giving back to the community and, as he says, “helping people, and providing jobs for veterans, single moms, and others.
 And providing a single price-point, pre-pay, in by 9 out by 5, quality service.”

 He concludes with: “I want to make life better for my clients.”